 2. Use a Ratchet Binder Instead of a Lever Binder

-Even if you’re sticking to states where lever binders are legal, ratchet binders are still safer.
+Due to many accidents, ratchet binders are now considered safer.
 Ratchet binders, sometimes called ratchet boomers or turnbuckle ratchet binders, are the least-risky tool for the job.

 The reason The University of Washington switched to ratchet binders is because ratchet binders have been implicated in far fewer accidents than lever binders, in part because ratchet binders have an independent cam mechanism.